Progress Meetings in Evolutionary Biology

 A condition of the funding is that the meeting has a clear objective to produce either a Special Issue or Target Review for JEB.
 Within 4 months of the meeting manuscripts arising from the meeting should be submitted to the journal, to be handled by the organisers as guest editors or the editorial board of JEB, as appropriate.

-This is a new opportunity for a one-off topical meeting for ESEB members and the evolutionary community.
-There will be one round per year, with a deadline of Dec 12th 2017.
+This is a novel opportunity for a one-off topical meeting for ESEB members and the evolutionary community.
+There will be one round per year.
 Applicants should be members of ESEB or our sister society, the Society for the Study of Evolution.